“I want to show you a project I’m working on at the moment.”

 “You’ll find out.”

-The Emperor stopped at a thick, dark door, where a Saracen guard waited, his weathered hand resting on the glinting hilt of a scimitar.
+The Emperor stopped at a thick, dark door, where a Saracen guard waited, his weathered hand resting on his sword’s elegantly-crafted hilt.

 “You see, I never managed to discover the language of Adam and Eve.”